As a sole trader, it can be tricky to figure out how much to set aside for your annual tax bill.

 - student loan status,

-- voluntary superannuation contributions (if applicable),
+- voluntary superannuation contributions (optional)

-Sole trader tax calculator for Financial Year 2024/25
+Sole trader tax calculator FY 2024/25

 Key taxes, levies, and payments for sole traders